My rating: 4 of 5 stars

 The imagery of generative spores and seeds reflects the novel’s theme of family.
 Morrison’s vision is not a conservative one, however; she understands that family is not always biological, not always nuclear.
 She does give us in the Sethe-Paul D romance one of the only happy heterosexual couplings in an oeuvre otherwise too preoccupied with antinomian individuals and fractious communities to bother with consummate love stories.

 But she also insists on an expansive notion of gender.
 What makes Paul D such a good and appealing man?
 Precisely his capacity to nurture and care, alongside his ability to work, fight, and protect.
 And Sethe, named for her African father, is as much a fighter as a mother.
 Sethe first perceives even Amy, the novel’s white Samaritan, as a boy.
-Morrison does not distribute virtues by gender but rather suggests that each complete individual will have a capacious soul.
+Morrison does not distribute virtues by gender but rather suggests that each complete individual will have a capacious or even androgynous soul.